 Think about how they will move around the room and what would be useful.
 My first guests really missed not having a small table and they said that they felt worried to spill or make a mess.
 I found this wonderful modern round table and these great grey chairs to match and it fits perfectly in a small space…

 Set a courtesy Quiet Hour.

-Will I need to report and pay taxes on AirBnB income?
+Will I need to report and pay taxes on Airbnb income?

 In the USA If you rent more than 14 days in a calendar year you will need to file a supplementary rental income form with your taxes.
 But don’t worry its easy, just spend a few minutes each month to keep track of your Airbnb Income and any deductions you can claim for taxes with this free online accounting program WAVE.
 This can be exported to your accountant at the end of the year.
-Check with them for to know if you need to collect state occupancy taxes.
-For most states airbnb will collect and remit on your behalf.
+Check with them to know if you need to collect state occupancy taxes.
+For most states, Airbnb will collect and remit on your behalf.
 Check your local laws for Airbnb rentals before you begin…

 Click here to start to list your own place on Airbnb!